 Prevent weeds in the North.
-For Northern lawns where crabgrass has been a problem in the past, apply Scotts® Turf Builder® Weed Prevent Corn Gluten Meal in early spring.
+If crabgrass has crawled across your northern lawn, multi-task by spreading Scotts® Turf Builder® Halts Crabgrass Preventer with Lawn Food* in early spring.
 Follow label directions, and only use this product if no spring seeding projects are planned.

 Mow high.
 Adjust the mower deck to cut grass at the highest possible setting for your lawn’s type of grass.
 Tall grass sinks deeper roots (which can seek out moisture) and crowds out weeds.
 Most turf types thrive with a 3- to 4-inch blade height, which usually corresponds to a mower’s highest setting.
-Choose a middle setting for Zoysia grass and Centipede grass, and the lowest setting for Bermuda grass and creeping bentgrass.
-The rule of thumb for mowing is to remove only one-third of the total grass blade length at a time.
+There are a few exceptions: Bermuda grass and creeping bentgrass like to keep a low profile, while Zoysia grass and Centipede grass enjoy a happy medium.
+No matter what, never remove more than one-third of the total grass blade length at a time.

 Apply mulch.
-Wait until soil has warmed to refresh mulch for the growing season.
-Shredded mulch provides a polished finish to planting beds, which you’ll get when you use any variety of Scotts mulch.
-Scotts mulches provide vibrant year-long color and help prevent weed growth by blocking access to the sun.
-Add a 2- to 3-inch layer around (but not on top of) your plants.
+Once the soil has warmed, refresh your mulch.
+Shredded mulch provides a polished finish to planting beds, but it also helps prevent weed growth by blocking access to the sun.
+Add a 2- to 3-inch layer around your plants.
+Don’t put mulch on top of your plants.

-Overseed.
-Thicken a thin lawn by overseeding.
-If you have a cool-season grass type (Kentucky bluegrass, perennial ryegrass, fine fescue, or tall fescue) use Scotts® Turf Builder® Quick + Thick™ Grass Seed Sun – Shade, which combines grass seed, fertilizer, and a soil improver into an easy-to-use product you apply with a spreader.
-If you have a warm-season grass type (bermuda, zoysia, centipede, or bahia) use the appropriate Scotts® Turf Builder® Grass Seed product for your grass type, and get your grass off to its best start by using Scotts® Turf Builder® Starter® Food for New Grass.
-Water newly seeded areas daily for at least the first 2 weeks.
+Thicken a thin lawn.
+Pull out your spreader and fill it with grass seed fit for your lawn type.
+If you have a cool-season grass type (Kentucky bluegrass, perennial ryegrass, fine fescue, or tall fescue) use Scotts® Turf Builder® Thick’R Lawn™, which combines grass seed, fertilizer, and a soil improver into an easy-to-use product you apply with a spreader.
+If you have a warm-season grass type (bermuda, zoysia, centipede, or bahia) use the appropriate Scotts® Grass Seed Products for late spring for your grass type, and get your grass off to its best start by using Scotts® Turf Builder® Starter® Food for New Grass.
+Water your lawn every day for two weeks.

 *don't apply to newly seeded areas until after the 4th mowing; wait 4 months to plants seeds after applying